Content reviewed by

 The Bottom Line on Kief

 Kief is undoubtedly a helpful product and is used to make a variety of cannabis extracts.
 Kief may be too potent for some, but it provides others with the relief they may need – especially if they’re in extreme pain and need an alternative to opioids.
 Without kief, we wouldn’t have concentrates, and concentrates have a wide variety of uses.
-Kief might not be for everyone, but it’s a highly worthwhile product for a good number of people.
+Kief might not be for everyone, but it’s a highly worthwhile product for many people.

 Get Your Medical Card